-The first four in basketball refers to the play-in games for the NCAA March Madness Tournaments.
-They are four games played before the round of 64 to determine the final four teams to join the tournament.
+The First Four in basketball refers to the play-in games for the NCAA March Madness Tournaments.
+There are four games played before the Round of 64 in order to determine the final four teams to join the tournament.

 Two of the games are for 11 seeds and two of the games are for 16 seeds.